adin786/adin786.github.io/index.md

 ![image-center](assets/images/bio-circle.png){: .bio-image}

 <h1>Azam Din</h1>{: .text-center .text-h1}
-<p>Data Scientist & ML Engineer</p>{: .text-center .text-h2}
+<p>ML Engineer, MLOps, Leadership</p>{: .text-center .text-h2}

-I am an experienced Data Scientist specialising in NLP, conversational AI and signal processing.
-My core strengths are in engineering robust ML/data pipelines, cloud infrastructure and MLOps tooling & processes.
+Experienced ML Engineer, currently leading the MLOps team at a national supermarket bank.
+I've specialised in Python, Docker and AWS, including the Sagemaker ecosystem.
+I am passionate about engineering robust machine learning and data pipelines, architecting and building out cloud infrastructure, including tooling & processes for MLOps.
 {: .bio-text}

+My current role involves being responsible for the bank's ML platform, devveloping frameworks for contract-based ETL pipelines, ML batch inference, Data Science dev environments, CI/CD, model training pipelines and much more...
+{: .bio-text}

-My current role is as a Research Data Scientist for a SaaS offering in the Sales Enablement space where I am building text processing pipelines (NLP), voice feature extractors and content recommenders.
-As a newly established data science team I am also responsible for maturing the companies ML tooling and processes and I strive to upskill and mentor my fellow Data Scientists to improve engineering quality and standards.
+Prior to this I was a Research Data Scientist for a SaaS offering in the Sales Enablement space where I built NLP pipelines, voice feature engineering and content recommenders.
+As an experienced Python developer, I have mentored my teams to instill engineering quality and standardisation, especially in code quality with efforts in unit testing, abstraction layers, CI/CD.
 {: .bio-text}

 With my MEng degree in Mechanical & Aerospace Engineering I specialised in instrumentation and data acquisition systems.
 I have led a wide range of analytical projects across various industries including automotive, oil & gas and IT.
 I am passionate about automating complex processes and building novel machine learning solutions.